bcarroll1R/Carroll/README.md

 # Carroll
-Final Project for Intro to R programming Spring Semester
+Final Project for Intro to R programming Spring Semester.
+Everything is in the Carroll folder.